Dictionary » Positive Words » Commitment – Meaning, Definition, Synonyms and Antonyms

 Definition

 Commitment is a noun that signifies the state or quality of being dedicated to a cause, activity, or relationship.
 It implies a strong obligation, promise, or pledge to persist and support something or someone, often involving effort, sacrifice, or loyalty.
-It can also refer to the act of binding oneself emotionally, legally, or morally to something or someone.
+It can also refer to a binding choice—emotional, legal, or moral—that commits you to a direction or responsibility.

 Etymology